 Let’s take VTSAX in a 100 percent equities portfolio.

-- An index fund purchasing shares of every company registered with The New York Stock Exchange in proportion to the market capitalization of the company.
+- First question: An index fund purchasing shares of every company registered with The New York Stock Exchange in proportion to the market capitalization of the company.

 - Investing: it pays dividends and each share may increase or decrease in value over time.